On the microscopic propagation speed of long-range quantum many-body systems: Setup and Main Results

 \end{theorem}

-The key constraint is $0\le{t}<(R-r)/v$, which can be rephrased as $R>r+vt$ and in most applications we take $R\approx r+vt$.
+The key constraint is $0\le{t}<(R-r)/v$.
+This can be rephrased as $R>r+vt$ and in most applications we take $R\approx r+vt$.
 The velocity bound $v$ is essentially $\kappa$ from \eqref{kappa}.
 Note that this is a natural bound (via the Schur test) on the matrix norm $\|[J,|x|]\|$.
-Physically, we can interpret $[J,|x|]$ as the velocity operator of a quantum particle whose kinetic energy is described by the $|\Lambda|\times |\Lambda|$ matrix $J=(J_{xy})$ and the norm of the velocity operator is then a natural speed bound.
+Physically, we can interpret $[J,|x|]$ as the velocity operator of a quantum particle whose kinetic energy is described by the $|\Lambda|\times |\Lambda|$ matrix $J=(J_{xy})$ and the norm of the velocity operator is then a natural one-body speed bound.
 In particular, the bound is \textit{optimal} in the non-interacting case (where $V=0$).
-As in other recent works (\cites{MR4419446, MR4470244, SiZh,LRSZ,osborne2023locality}), this shows that for bosonic quantum many-body Hamiltonians of the form \eqref{H}, particle transport can be controlled by the hopping part.
+As in other recent works (\cites{MR4419446, MR4470244, SiZh,LRSZ,osborne2023locality}), this shows that for bosonic quantum many-body Hamiltonians of the form \eqref{H}, particle transport can be controlled by the hopping part. {The condition \eqref{alCond} on $\alpha$ can probably be improved, but this will require new ideas.}